jhlagado/Mondo/README.md

 0(this code will not be executed but skipped)
 1(this code will be execute once)
 10(this code will execute 10 times)
+/F(this code will not be executed but skipped)
+/T(this code will be execute once)
--1(this code will be execute forever)
+-2(this code will be execute forever)
 ```

 This code following prints ten x's.